 As with travelling to any new country, we know there are a few burning questions.
-Here are the most frequently asked questions when travelling to Zimbabwe and some helpful tips for your travel.
+Here are the most frequently asked questions when going to Zimbabwe and some helpful tips for your travel.
 We'll cover safety, currencies and ease of travel:

 1. Is it safe to travel to Zimbabwe?

-African Bush Camps and other travel professionals on the ground, will be available to assist you and ensure easy and convenient travel to safari destinations.
+African Bush Camps and other travel professionals on the ground, will be available to assist you and ensure smooth and convenient travel to safari destinations.
 We have our own light aircraft company, Safari Logistics, which is an initiative to promote cost-effective travel around Zimbabwe with both road and air access to some of the country’s top safari and wildlife areas.
-This means our guests can fly into the main Airports - Harare or Victoria Falls and head on directly towards our safari camps.
+This means that our guests can fly into the main Airports - Harare or Victoria Falls and head on directly towards our safari camps.

 2. What currencies are accepted in Zimbabwe and do I need to have Zimbabwean Dollars?